olaviinha/WaveNet-Colab/README.md

 # WaveNet

-This is an ever so slightly modified version of [A TensorFlow implementation of DeepMind's WaveNet paper](https://github.com/ibab/tensorflow-wavenet) to be run in Google Colab.
-You're probably better off with [the original repository](https://github.com/ibab/tensorflow-wavenet) (see for details & manual).
+This is a slightly modified version of [A TensorFlow implementation of DeepMind's WaveNet paper](https://github.com/ibab/tensorflow-wavenet) to be run in Google Colab.
+See [the original repository](https://github.com/ibab/tensorflow-wavenet) for details.

 ## Modifications